-If you sustain and injury due to medical negligence you may be able to make a claim for compensation.
+If you sustain an injury due to medical negligence you may be able to make a claim for compensation.

-You are able to make a claim against a hospital, a doctor or nurse, and other health professionals if: -
+You are able to make a medical negligence claim against a hospital, a doctor or nurse, and other health professionals if:

 - There was a failure to provide adequate and correct advice to the professional standard